-The Act temporarily amends wrongful trading provisions to discount potential liability for directors for any worsening of the company's financial position in the period between 1 March and 30 September 2020 (subject to possible extension of up to six months, if the Secretary of State considers it reasonable to do so to mitigate an effect of COVID-19).
+The Act temporarily amended wrongful trading provisions to discount potential liability of directors for any worsening of the company's financial position in the period between 1 March and 30 September 2020.
+This was subject to possible extension of up to six months, but the government announced on 24 September that this amendment was not being extended and would expire automatically on 30 September 2020.
+The amendment to wrongful trading provisions was, subsequently, reinstated for the period 26 November to 30 April 2021 inclusive.

 Plans to amend wrongful trading provisions were originally announced on 28 March.
-However, this is not the complete "switch off" of wrongful trading provisions that many in the market had anticipated, based on the Government's announcements.
+However, the amendments did not constitute the complete "switch off" of wrongful trading provisions that many in the market had anticipated, based on the Government's announcements.

-Nonetheless, the amendment offers welcome breathing space for directors to continue to trade through the current market dislocation.
+Nonetheless, the initial amendment and its reinstatement offers welcome breathing space for directors to continue to trade through the current market dislocation.